drodz11/colors-of-ozu/pages/about.md

 Wenders, Wim (1985) _Tokyo-Ga_.
 Released on the [Criterion Collection Blu-ray of _Late Spring_ (1949)](https://www.criterion.com/films/298-late-spring).

 ## About the Author
-This site was created and is maintained by Dave Rodriguez (ORCID - https://orcid.org/0000-0001-9759-8464), Resident Media Librarian at Florida State University.
+This site was created and is maintained by Dave Rodriguez (https://orcid.org/0000-0001-9759-8464), Resident Media Librarian at Florida State University.
 Send inquiries to dwrodriguez[at]fsu[dot]edu

-Last updated 2020-05-04
+Last updated 2020-05-05